 The boat trip started from Benagil beach, going west into many stunning caves.
-Returning to beach, and finding out that the Benagil cave was located just around 150 meters form the beach.
+Then it went to the east where the Benagil cave is located only around 150 meters form the beach.

 Protect your camera, you will get splashes on it.
 Mine got full of salt water one time, and I just had to put it back in my camera bag, and started using my phone instead.